LivePersonInc/developer-center/pages/documents/consumer experience/android-sdk/quickstart.md

       * LivePerson.java - Main entry point for the Messaging SDK

+      * LivepersonMonitoring - Entry point for the Monitoring API

       * Resources (.aars files)

   * SampleApp-Source - demonstrate how to use the Messaging SDK.